RavikumarRamesh/hpAndro1337/Android AppSec (Kotlin)/README.md

 # CHANGELOG

 ## version.
+1.3 - July 04, 2022 ⛳

+1. Code level changes for all task classes (Easy to understand code base for beginners during reversing)
+2. Add comment with description and solution in every task activity
+3. New UI

+## version.
 1.2 - September 04, 2021 ⛳

 1. Code level changes for all task classes (Easy to understand code base for beginners during reversing)